 - MicroCotton® is a trademarked brand of extremely fine cotton thread developed in India.
 This durable cotton, made from long-staple cotton fibers, is very soft and absorbent.

 - Flannel, a staple for cold winter nights, is cotton fabric that’s been combed to fluff up the fibers.
-The result is very soft fabric with a nap that traps body heat, thus giving flannel its snuggly-warm qualities.
+The result is a very soft fabric with a nap that traps body heat, thus giving flannel its snuggly-warm qualities.
 Unlike other types of bedding materials, flannel’s quality is measured in ounces per square yard, rather than by thread count.
 You'll find the best selection of flannel sheets as winter approaches, along with flannel sheet sets in holiday-inspired patterns.

 While Tencel is fairly cool, it's not quite as breathable as cotton, and it can have a slightly clammy feel.

 Silk is a luxurious, soft fiber produced by silkworms.
 For sheer indulgence, it’s hard to beat real silk sheets; they’re cool and soft.
 The downside to silk, of course, is its cost, which is high, and its care, which is delicate.
 Still, if you want the utmost in luxury, consider a set of silk sheets.

 Polyester is a manmade fiber produced from the same polymers used to make plastic drink bottles.
 While polyester is inexpensive, it’s quite stiff and scratchy when used on its own.
 Generally, you’ll find polyester mixed with another thread, often cotton, in inexpensive sheet sets.